jennceng/js-marathon-es6-modules/js-marathon.md

 It's time to explore space!
 But first, we've got to work together and build a spaceship that will get us there!

-We've provided a `shipyard.js` file that we're going to use to build our ship, our rockets, our crew, and blast off.
+We've provided a `shipyard.js` file that we're going to use to build our spaceship, our rockets, our crew, and blast off.

 #### Step 0 - Create a launchpad